 Apply for a grant to help you deliver your carbon abatement project.

 A $55 million NSW Government investment to develop tailored industrial decarbonisation plans for the Hunter and Illawarra regions.
 The plans coordinate collaboration between mining and manufacturing businesses to achieve shared low carbon and emissions reduction goals through co-investment in shared low carbon infrastructure and technologies.
+The initiative includes emissions baselining, system modelling, market assessment, investment prioritization, and implementation pathways to help high-emitting industries reach net zero by 2050.

 This project aims to establish a vocational training centre in Glenwood (near Norwest in the City of Blacktown) referred to as a Hydrogen Centre of Excellence (HcoE), with the Plumbing Industry Climate Action Centre (PICAC).